designtypist/dev-workflow/docs/resources/configurations.md

 antigen init ~/.antigenrc
 ```

-Create .antigenrc and add these lines
+Create .antigenrc in your home directory (~/) and add these lines.
 > **HINT:** Modify the bundle section to your own perferences.
 Here is a list of [ohmyzsh plugins](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins)
 ```
 # Load oh-my-zsh library.